TakumiDawn/Congress-Financial-Disclosures-Sentiment-Analysis-Project/README.md

 # Congress Financial Disclosures Sentiment Analysis Project

-Please refer to the proposal PDF and presentation PDF to learn about this project.
+Please refer to the presentation PDF to learn about this project.